“Hey Siri, what time is it?”

 SEO Best Practices

 Traditional organic SEO rankings are still ultimately what drive Google to mark your site as the most reliable place to obtain answers.
 97% of answers provided by Google Assistant ranked in the top 10 organic results, and 80% of answers were returned from the top three organic results.
 Good SEO means good rankings, which means good results.
+Read more about Magneti’s SEO optimization services!

 We didn’t have to tell you that technology is rapidly advancing and that users are impatient in getting answers to their questions.
 Take into account voice search as you build out your web content and become best friends with Siri, Alexa and Google Assistant.
 Questions?
 Ask Siri – just kidding.
 Too soon?
-Contact us with your q’s!
+Contact us with your Q’s today!